texnokot/WebGoatonAzureACI/README.md

 Create a Key Vault for storing sensitive keys and passwords like ACR username and password.
 `az keyvault create --name "webGoatKV" --resource-group "webGoatRG" --location westeurope`

+Open Key Vault and add ACR username and password as values:
+* acrUsername - get ACR username from Access Keys tab in Azure portal
+* acrPassword - get ACR password from Access Keys tab in Azure portal

 ## Configure CI/CD pipeline for Webgoat

 Download `azure-pipelines.yml` from this repository: https://github.com/texnokot/WebGoatonAzureACI and upload it to the root directory of Azure Repos repository.